 While the auto campaign feature in Amazon has its benefits, there are a few hang-ups as well.
 One major bummer is that there is no bid optimization for keywords.

-That’s a problem because every keyword performs differently, which means every keyword isn't worth the same bid.
-We want to bid more on higher-converting terms, and less on lower-converting terms.
+That’s a problem because every keyword performs differently and, therefore, aren’t worth the same bid.
+We want to bid more for higher-converting terms and less for the lower-converting terms.

 Better Market Research

-Because of the limitations that come with auto campaigns (i.e., limited control over keywords and bids) we get the most value from these campaigns by collecting market research.
-We’re using Amazon’s A9 algorithm to help us discover which search terms lead to actual conversions.
+Because of the limitations that come with auto campaigns (i.e., limited control over keywords and bids), we get the most value from these campaigns by collecting market research.
+We use Amazon’s A9 algorithm to discover which search terms lead to actual conversions.